Chenango Canal: Closing

 Despite its success in augmenting the economic development of the Southern Tier and Central New York, the Chenango Canal itself had never been a financial success.
 After years of competition and decline and continual financial loss, by a vote of the state legislature the Chenango Canal was closed in 1878– just four decades and four years after it was opened.
 The land and assets were broken up and gradually sold, mostly at auction.
 Some of the properties were sold to private interests, some were deeded to municipal areas and others were held by the state.
 Much of the channel was subsequently filled in, and frequently paved over, particularly within the cities and the more populated areas.
 But some of the more isolated stretches of the canal were simply closed and abandoned.

-While most of the larger towns, and all of the state, benefited from the triumph of the railroads, many of the smaller villages and hamlets did not.
-For practically every small settlement that was located on the line of the canal, but which was missed by the railroad, when the canal departed prosperity went with it.
-Two good illustrations of this are the once-prospering villages of Port Crane and Pecksport, where very little of either one is left today.
+While most of the larger towns, and all of the state, benefited from the railroads, many of the smaller villages and parishes did not.
+For many small settlements that were located on the line of the canal, but which were missed by the railroad, when the canal departed prosperity went with it.
+Two examples of this are the villages of Port Crane and Pecksport, where very little of either one is left today.

 After 1900, a surviving stretch of the then-closed canal gained notoriety owing to its use to transport contraband through the town of Hamilton.
 Tobacco, alcohol (during Prohibition), and marijuana were transported along the canal.
 In order to control this traffic, NY State officials decided to build a checkpoint along its route.
 Surprisingly, over five million dollars' worth of illegal goods were confiscated, from 1900 until about 1930, in what would become one of the most famous water-borne transportation enforcements of that time.
 Remnants of the stockade which was built can still be seen in the back rooms of the buildings housing the "Flour & Salt Cafe" at 37 Lebanon Street as of 2023, and also the associated stockade on the corner of Pine Street and W. Kendrick Avenue in Hamilton.
 The Pine Street building was later converted into an asylum.